Could my child be entitled to free school meals?

 Please ask your child’s school how they use this funding.

-If you are entitled to working tax credit during the four week period immediately after your employment stops, or after you start to work less than 16 hours per week, your child would also be eligible for free school meals for this four week period only.
+If you are entitled to Working Tax Credit during the 4-week period immediately after your employment stops, or after you start to work less than 16 hours per week, your child would also be eligible to free school meals for this 4-week period only.

 Universal infant free school meals